 - And analyze the obtained value.

-So, the Precision score algorithm for the multiclass Classification task is as follows:
+the multiclass Classification task is as follows:

 - Get predictions from your model;